AusBoone/Melody-Generator/README.md

 - GUI button to reload saved preferences at any time.
 - Web interface now previews the generated MIDI using an inline player.
 - Harmony and counterpoint tracks for multi-line melodies.

+## Algorithm Overview

+The library creates melodies using a short motif that repeats throughout the phrase.
+Each subsequent note is chosen from the current chord and biased toward small intervals from the previous pitch.
+Large leaps are tracked so the next note compensates by moving in the opposite direction.
+When no suitable candidate exists a random pitch from the key acts as a safe fallback.
+Rhythm can either be selected from a library of common patterns or generated randomly.